Berlin Public Transport for Tourists: Your Ultimate Guide

 Einzelfahrschein (Single Ticket)

-If you only need a one-way trip, an Einzelfahrschein is the most suitable option.
-These single tickets are valid for two hours within zones AB or ABC, depending on your ticket choice.
-Remember to validate your ticket before your journey by stamping it in the yellow machines on platforms or inside the buses and trams.
+If you just need a single leg, an Einzelfahrschein would be your best choice.
+These single tickets are for use within two hours within zones AB or ABC dependent upon your ticket choice.
+Don’t forget to validate your ticket before you travel by ticking it in the yellow machines in the platforms or inside the buses and trams.

 3. Tips for Navigating Berlin’s Public Transport